 Of all the sections of the Great Wall near Beijing, Badaling is most famous and closest to downtown.
 As a result, Badaling is the destination of choice for many large tour groups and is often incredibly crowded.
 We never recommend that our clients visit Badaling Great Wall.

-Jinshanling Great Wall, located on the border between Beijing and Hebei Province, is about 150 km northeast of downtown.
+The Great Wall at Jinshanling, located on the border between Beijing and Hebei Province, is about 150 km northeast of downtown.
 It usually takes about two and a half hours to drive there.
 Despite the longer drive, Jinshanling is among the most stunning sections of the Great Wall.
 We recommend visitors allow a whole day to visit Jinshanling.
 Another popular option is to sleep on the Great Wall or in the village nearby, and then climb the Great Wall early the next day to see the breathtaking sunrise.
 Camping on the Great Wall will give you the chance to experience the life of the soldiers who patrolled the Wall hundreds of years ago.

 The Jiankou and Simatai sections are both famous for their steep climbs.
 If you are visiting these two sections, be prepared for a serious hike - you may even need to climb on your hands and knees!